Adaptive Silviculture for Climate Change - Chippewa National Forest

 - Transition: Actively facilitate change to encourage adaptive responses to changing and new conditions

 More than 275,000 seedlings of species projected to be future climate adapted have been planted in the ASCC project on the Cutfoot Experimental Forest, part of the Chippewa National Forest in Northern Minnesota.
 Project participants will continue tending and monitoring the Cutfoot Experimental Forest project site for many years, including vegetation control around planted seedlings and deer browse protection on pine seedlings.
-Variables of interest include trees, understory vegetation, birds, diseases, and microclimate.
+Variables of interest include overstory vegetation, understory vegetation, birds, diseases, and microclimate.
 Team members are using the Forest Vegetation Simulator (FVS) to model forest growth and tree survival for treatments and climate change scenarios.

 Treatments and findings from this study are part of an active network of long-term silviculture research, and create a model experimental design for research on forest adaptation to climate change.